EliahKagan/lswad/README.md

 I'd like to acknowledge Joe Pantuso, whose excellent 1995 book *The Doom Game Editor* got my friends and me into making maps for Doom.
 I used chapter 2 of that book ("Master WAD and PWAD Structure") as a reference while writing lswad.

+NOTE: This project is ***not*** related to https://github.com/Doom-Utils/xwadtools by Udo Munk, which also contains a program called `lswad`, a command-line utility written in C. (I wasn't aware of xwadtools when I wrote the graphical C#/LINQPad app lswad.)
+Those tools are pretty cool, though—you should check them out!